Techdocs

 api.placements.injectCampaigns(response.campaigns.content);

-/* Transform products json to html and render */
+/* Transform products JSON to HTML and render */

 createProductRecsHtml(response.campaigns.recommendations).then(recsHtml => {